Legion of Boom (Seattle Seahawks)

-Pete Carroll, with the help of defensive coordinators Gus Bradley and Dan Quinn and defensive backs coach Kris Richard, popularized the trend of Cover 1 and Cover 3 defensive schemes during the LOB era.
-The defensive schemes they ran were fairly simple, and relied on the athleticism and talent of the members of the secondary.
-During pregame warmups the players would often chant "Who's got your back?
+Pete Carroll, with the help of defensive coordinators Gus Bradley and Dan Quinn and defensive backs coach Kris Richard, popularized the trend of Cover 1, Cover 2 and Cover 3 defensive schemes during the LOB era.
+The defensive schemes they ran were fairly simple and relied on the athleticism and talent of the members of the secondary.
+During pregame warmups the players would often chant "Who's got my back?
 I got your back!" and "We all we got, we all we need!"
 The team's dominant, physical defensive play and blowout victories, particularly during the 2012 and 2013 seasons, made the defense feared amongst the league.

 Some point out that the Legion of Boom forced the NFL to change certain defensive rules and that it changed what other teams look for when scouting talent at defensive back positions.
-The hard hitting, ruthless, tackling skills of strong safety Kam Chancellor and the sideline-to-sideline, quick and maneuverable nature of free safety Earl Thomas made them one of the most memorable safety duos in NFL history.
+The hard hitting tackling skills of strong safety Kam Chancellor and the sideline-to-sideline, quick and maneuverable nature of free safety Earl Thomas made them one of the most memorable safety duos in NFL history.
 Richard Sherman was largely known for his loud trash talking and his highly intelligent ability to read offenses and force interceptions.
 Toward the latter part of Sherman's tenure with the franchise, many teams would avoid throwing to his side of the field entirely, in fear that Sherman may cause an interception.
-Byron Maxwell had the ability to punch out footballs and force fumbles in a manner similar to cornerback Charles Tillman's signature “Peanut Punch”.
+Byron Maxwell had the ability to punch out footballs and force fumbles in a manner similar to cornerback Charles Tillman's signature "Peanut Punch".